2024 California Independent System Operator (CAISO) undergraduate fellowship

 Summer 2023 Fellow: Chloé Romero, Earth Systems ‘25

 This fellowship is part of a partnership between Stanford in Government, the Precourt Institute for Energy, and the Bill Lane Center for the American West.
-If you are accepted as the fellow for this office, you will be required to complete a one-unit course on energy in California taught by Professor Bruce Cain and Visiting Fellow Felicia Marcus.
+If you are accepted as a fellow for this office, you will be required to complete a one-unit course on energy in California taught by Professor Bruce Cain and Visiting Fellow Felicia Marcus.
 This 10-week summer fellowship runs from June 24, 2024 – August 30, 2024.